 - Certified club opener: Guides the process of opening the club

-- Lieutenant governor: Leads and supports growth initiatives in the division
+- Lieutenant governor: Leads and supports membership initiatives in the division

 - Certified club counselor: Mentors the club towards a level of membership stability and strength that positions the club for success in the years to come